Trying to erase the past doesn’t HELP Black folks.

-Black August is a month-long dedication to honoring black radical political history, the ongoing fight against the prison industrial complex, criminal (in)justice systems.
-So why are most of the voices upheld this month from cis men?
+There’s a long and proud Black radical history of fighting back against the prison industrial complex and criminal (in)justice systems.
+So why is it that most of the voices that are upheld come from cis men?

 I don’t scroll mindlessly through Twitter and Facebook anymore.
 What I do instead is engage with the women activists who are leading our way in the battle through the darkness.